christophergrant/digital-garden/content/notes/JSON schema inference  with Apache Spark.md

 - PySpark
 ---

+## announcement

+please check out [a library](https://christophergrant.github.io/delta-hydro/api/spark.html#hydro.spark.infer_json_field) I've authored that does this for you.

 ## title breakdown

 - JSON: [JavaScript Object Notation](https://www.json.org/json-en.html), a popular [semi-structured data](https://en.wikipedia.org/wiki/Semi-structured_data) interchange format
 - schema inference: the process of using a computer to derive the emergent structure of semi-structured
 - [Apache Spark](https://spark.apache.org/): a popular [[Open Source]] query execution engine

+### a quick note
+**This post is not about inferring the schema of JSON files**, as that issue is already solved with [native DataFrameReader](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrameReader.json.html) functionality.

 ## introduction